ruthsvandewater/z2_matter_qc/README.md

 The main/inputs folder will contain yaml files with simulation parameters for different runs.

 The main/json folder will contain each run's info, input, and output json files.

+The remaining folders are for literature (currently empty) and code development and testing.